 - Some online sources of information on complementary health approaches are useful, but others are inaccurate or misleading.
 If you're visiting an online health site for the first time or downloading a new app, ask these questions: Who runs or created the site or app?
 Can you trust them?
 What is the site or app promising or offering?
 Do its claims seem too good to be true?
 When was its information written or reviewed?
 Is it up-to-date?
 Where does the information come from?
 Is it based on scientific research?
 Why does the site or app exist?
 Is it selling something?

 - Unless you read and understand the original sources for a health news story, it can be difficult to know whether a news story is misleading or has left out important information.
-But the likelihood that the story is correct increases if it comes from a media outlet that isn ’t trying to promote a point of view or cause, was written by a science or health reporter trained to understand medical findings, and includes quotes from experts not connected to the study (for a more objective take on the findings or to show another point of view).
+But the likelihood that the story is correct increases if it comes from a media outlet that isn’t trying to promote a point of view or cause, was written by a science or health reporter trained to understand medical findings, and includes quotes from experts not connected to the study (for a more objective take on the findings or to show another point of view).

 - When it comes to medicine, there is no official definition for use of the term natural.
 And it’s important to know that a medicinal product labeled natural does not always mean safe.
 For example, the herbs comfrey and kava may be considered natural products, but they can cause serious harm to the liver.

-- Although many herbal or dietary supplements (and some prescription drugs) come from natural sources, “natural” does not always mean that it’s a better option for your health.
+- Although many herbal or dietary supplements (and some prescription medications) come from natural sources, “natural” does not always mean that it’s a better option for your health.
 An herbal supplement may contain dozens of chemical compounds, and all of its ingredients may not be known.
 Scientists are studying many of these products to identify what ingredients may be active and to better understand their effects in the body.

 - Clinical trials to test whether a treatment is useful and safe in humans may vary in size and type.
 While all research studies are important and contribute to our knowledgebase, clinical trials are the types of studies you probably hear about most often in the news.
 They can have the most immediate impact on improving health and treating disease.
 Well-planned clinical trials are done with people and may vary in size and type.
 Clinical trials give the clearest information about whether a treatment or a lifestyle change is effective and safe in humans.
 However, because they are complicated, lengthy, involve many research participants, and can be very expensive, they are usually done only after smaller preliminary studies have been completed.